jrnold/bayesian_notes/docs/hierarchical.md

     $$
     \eta \sim \dnorm(0, 2.5)
     $$
-    On the log odds scale, this places 95% of the probability mass between NaN and NaN on the proportion scale.
+    On the log odds scale, this places 95% of the probability mass between 0.7 and 99.3 on the proportion scale.

 2. **Non-pooled:** Each players (log-odds) batting average is independent, with each assigned a separate weak prior.
     $$